There's nothing like the sight of a peacefully sleeping baby. But as many new parents can tell you, it's a sight they don't see nearly often enough.

 Sleep concerns are very common at 8 or 9 months.
 Your baby may wake himself in the middle of the night and then wake everyone else in the household after previously sleeping through the night.
 This can put a big strain on parents and make them feel that life with their little one is backsliding.

 Babies at 9 months sleep about 11 to 12 hours at night.
 Just as before, your baby will wake up every few hours all night long.
 The difference now, however, is that he remembers you and misses you when he awakens.
 Additionally, if he's used to being rocked or cuddled to sleep, then he'll expect the same in the middle of the night.
 It's up to you to decide whether you're prepared to be a part of this routine or want him to learn to fall back asleep on his own.
 If he cries, give him a chance to settle back down on his own.
 If he's frantic, settle him back down as simply and quietly as possible.
-Try to avoid picking him up if you want him to regularly sleep in his own bed.

 Your baby will usually take two naps at this age.
 Both the afternoon and the morning nap typically last one to two hours.
 As his parent, you know best how much sleep your baby needs.
 But no matter what his personal average, he'll sleep less at night if he takes extra-long naps.
 If this happens in day care, discuss it with the day care provider to adjust your baby's schedule.